 A total of four weeks may be missed or failed within the duration of the two years enrollment.
 However, these classes must be made up by taking an equal number of correspondence courses.
 If more than five classes are missed or failed within a two-year period, the student will only be allowed to have a partial graduation with a one-year Certificate of Completion.

 This diploma can be credited towards 60 hours of university credit if the graduate desires to continue their studies for a Bachelor of Biblical Studies or a Bachelor of Theological Studies through Zion Christian University.

-Every Wednesday to Friday students are to be involved in chapel.
+Every Tuesday and Thursday students are to be involved in chapel.
 Student Chapels last approximately 25 minutes.
 The second year students are often scheduled to lead worship and preach the message.
 A schedule is posted on the bulletin board, which lists the chapel worship leader and the student preaching the message.
 This is to give the student practical experience in these two ministries.

 Finance is a major way that our Lord tests and prepares us to become faithful servants of God (Luke 16:11).
 ZMI will not allow students to accumulate a debt to the school.
 “Owe no man anything, but to love one another,” Romans 13:8.